one-aalam/ng-starter-kit/README.md

 Check `package.json` for the full list of commands available at your disposal.

-## How to Setup Supabase for Nuxt Starter Kit?
+## How to Setup Supabase for Angular Starter Kit?
 If new to Supabase
 - Create account at [Supabase](https://app.supabase.io/)
 - Create a Organisation, and a project